ska2342/ring-routes-demo/README.md

 ## Run the Demo

-This project does not have any main methods so that you could run the code easily.
+This project does not have any main methods that allow you to run the code easily.

 I expect you to be familiar with your Clojure IDE.
 For me, just opening one of the sources files and run `M-x cider-jack-in` in my Emacs works well.

 Actually, this project does not have to be run at all.
 It should serve as an inspiration for you how to organize your routes and